Pagure/pagure/doc/configuration.rst

 ENABLE_TICKETS
 ~~~~~~~~~~~~~~

-This configuration key activates or de-activates the ticketing system
+This configuration key activates or deactivates the ticketing system
 for all the projects hosted on this pagure instance.

 Defaults to: ``True``